r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 pre-compiled static libraries, major upgrades of GCC and MinGW-W64 were needed and it turn required patching).

-Such changes had to be tested, by CRAN package checks, and it was clear that those checks would have to be ran repeatedly as the toolchain would grow and evolve.
+Such changes had to be tested by CRAN package checks, and it was clear that those checks would have to be ran repeatedly as the toolchain would grow and evolve.
 There was not a suitable system ready for re-use on Windows.